EduMod at the fringe.

 Rowena Arshad, Walter Humes & Neil McLennan

-Pupil voice is one of the hottest topics in education right now, but what do young people want from their education?
-Just how democratic should schools and universities be when it comes to decision-making?
 This EduMod session is sponsored by the Scottish Youth Parliament, one of the most powerful voices that young people in Scotland have.
-School leaders and policy makers everywhere take note, the speakers at this session know what they want, and they will be heard.
+Led by the Board of Trustees, seven young people will discuss their views and opinions on young people being truly heard in Scotland and what has to change in order to make this a reality.
+School leaders and policy makers everywhere take note, the speakers at this session know what they want and they will be heard.

 Promoting Diversity in Education

 For diversity to be celebrated in society, the education system needs to model and embrace diversity.
 In recent years positive initiatives have been launched to increase the diversity of the education profession, but what progress has really been made?
 Are different voices tolerated?
 Are glass ceilings being broken?
 This session brings together representatives of WomenED Scotland, BAMEed and LGBT Scotland to explore the richness of the education system, and what needs to be done to further the cause.